 - Oil central heating with open fire in sitting room

-- Electric cooker, microwave, fridge/freezer, washer/dryer, dishwasher, TV with Sky, DVD, video, WiFi
+- Electric cooker, microwave, fridge/freezer, washing machine, dishwasher, TV with Sky, DVD, video, WiFi

 - Fuel, power & starter pack for open fire inc. in rent